SH.08 - Safety and Security

 Student/Staff Responsibility in Personal and Campus Safety

-While numerous efforts are made by the Campus Police to advise and assist students, faculty, and staff of personal and campus safety measures, safety is ultimately each person's responsibility.
+While numerous efforts are made by the TCC Police to advise and assist students, faculty, and staff of personal and campus safety measures, safety is ultimately each person's responsibility.
 The following simple and common-sense precautions should be followed:

 - Lock vehicles and keep keys secure

 - Walk to vehicles with classmates or friends or ask a TCC Police officer for an escort

 - Lock valuables in the trunk or glove box of vehicles

 - Report suspicious-looking individuals or unusual incidents immediately to TCC Police